cmanzo/MNIST_dataset/README.md

 ## Attribution

 This replication dataset is based on the original MNIST dataset.
-When using this replication, please cite both the dataset and the original paper:
+When using this replication, please cite both the dataset and the original paper.

 ### Cite the dataset:
 LeCun Y, Cortes C, Burges CJC. *The MNIST Database of Handwritten Digits.* Retrieved from [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/)